 potato soup

 If you follow me, you’ve heard me say it once or twice already – I love when the turning of the seasons is palpable.

-So while we are currently in the throes of an Indian Summer, the leaves are falling in hues of burnt orange and amber, the roadside corn is beginning to dry out into crisp stalks of tan and brown, and the once proud sunflower fields are slumped with their tired heads hanging low.
+So while we are currently in the throes of an Indian Summer, the leaves show signs of autumn, falling in hues of burnt orange and amber, the roadside corn is beginning to dry out into crisp stalks of tan and brown, and the once proud sunflower fields are slumped with their tired heads hanging low.

+potato soup